mainomilano/Posse-Clique/README.md

 # Posse-Clique
-Social Collab and Chat for creatives

-Purpose of this repsitory is to maintain version control for 'Posse-Clique' app.
+Purpose of this repsitory is to maintain version control for 'Posse-Clique' Social app.